-Dr Daniel Pierce is a genius neuropsychiatrist.
+Dr. Daniel Pierce is a genius neuropsychiatrist.
 But his talent comes at a cost.
-He suffers from paranoid schizophrenia that results in him having severe hallucinations.
+He suffers from paranoid schizophrenia, which results in him having severe hallucinations.
 One of the better things out of the hallucinations is a best friend who advises him through his ordeals.
 And the other advantage is his attention to subtle details that otherwise go unnoticed.
 Due to this ability, a former student seeks him out to work for the FBI in solving some of the most complex cases.

 Read More: Best Science Fiction TV Shows

 Another beloved crime-drama that ended its run last year, ‘Bones’ brought something new to the table when it premiered thirteen years ago.
 Mirroring the work-relationship of the FBI with the Smithsonian Institution, it showed FBI Special Agent Seeley Booth collaborating with forensic anthropologist Dr. Temperance Brenner who was the team leader at the Jeffersonian Institute Medico-Legal Lab.
 Brenner provided scientific insight into the cases, which then Booth used to track down the criminals.

 With thirteen seasons in its account and another commissioned, ‘Criminal Minds’ is perhaps the longest-running crime show.
 And its constant renewals are well-earned.
 It focuses on the FBI’s special Behavioural Analysis Unit, which is a group of profilers.
 These profilers study the previous crimes, and on the basis of their deductions, they predict the next move that the criminals might make, which in turn helps to catch them.